What is World Antibiotics Awareness Week?

 Teach your kids how to help prevent bacterial infections

-Preventing infections from happening in the first place is possibly the best defense against antibiotic resistance.
-Basic cleanliness is the rule: wash hands frequently, keep cuts and scrapes cleansed and properly bandaged, and minimize contact with family members when they're sick.
-Keeping the home environment clean also contributes to overall health and well-being, as does taking care to properly wash and prepare foods that are known to be potential bacteria-spreaders, like raw chicken and other meats.
-Sounds like common sense, but this is a great week for a reminder to be extra vigilant!
+Preventing infections from happening in the first place is the best defense against antibiotic resistance.
+Basic cleanliness is the rule: wash hands frequently, keep cuts and scrapes cleansed and properly bandaged and minimize contact with family members when they're sick.
+Keeping the home environment clean taking precautions when you prepare food properly sounds like common sense, but this is a great week for a reminder to be extra vigilant!

 Learn about foods with antibiotic qualities

 Did you know that your mood can contribute to your overall health?
-Studies have proven that people who describe themselves as actively happy have a much lower rate of bacterial infections and other diseases.
+It’s widely believed that happy people have a much lower rate of bacterial infections and other diseases.
 And when they do get sick, they're back on their feet much more quickly.
 So this week, let's all focus on doing things that make us happy, whether that's dancing around the house, singing karaoke-style, or just taking a long stroll to enjoy the fall foliage.
-Seems like a simple way to increase your own illness resistance!

 5 Surprising Facts About Antibiotic Resistance